 - For language arts, we have a reading program ConnectEd (StudySync).
 It's a learning experience designed to engage students and bolster their reading comprehension abilities.
-Each student will also have an account which they can access through the BVMS website, lower-right.
+Each student will also have an account which they can access through Clever using their student account.

-- For social science, we have a new program from Pearson.
+- For social science, we have a new program from TCI.
 It is an interactive learning experience designed for creativity and collaboration.
-Each student will have an account accessed through the BVMS website, lower-right.
+Each student will have an account accessed through Clever using their student account.